Xavimiq/jocs_electronics/README.md

 # jocs_electronics
-Group of friends developing our first 3D game with 3++
+Group of friends developing our first 3D game with C++